misken/python_excel_ite/response_to_r1.md

 The publication by Alderson (2022) is very relevant and I'm not sure how I missed seeing that.
 I've integrated it into the paper and cited it.
 Thank you for bringing it to my attention.

-"One particularly relevant example are the courses in computation offered by the Naval Postgraduate School and described in Alderson (2022).
-In their courses, Jupyter notebooks (discussed in more detail in the next section) play a prominent role in providing an interactive development and learning environment for Python within an operations research context."
+> One particularly relevant example are the courses in computation offered by the Naval Postgraduate School and described in Alderson (2022).
+In their courses, Jupyter notebooks (discussed in more detail in the next section) play a prominent role in providing an interactive development and learning environment for Python within an operations research context.

 In the first version I avoid citing my own work in ITE even though it is quite relevant.
-It now seems appropriate now to add these and I have done that in the section describing my speadsheet based analytics course.
+It now seems appropriate to add these and I have done that in the section describing my speadsheet based analytics course.

 **Comment 2**